-Launching at Manchester Art Gallery on World Homeless Day from the 10th to 14th October, 2018
+Launching at Manchester Art Gallery on World Homeless Day on 10 October 2018

 20 OBJECTS.
 20 EXTRAORDINARY STORIES

 Objectified is an interactive exhibition and project that explores the hidden causes of homelessness and the science behind how people become dehumanised.

 The project involves staging the stories of 20 objects donated to the museum from a range of people, many of whom are or who have been homeless.
 To make Objectified has been working with world class social neuroscientist Dr Lasana Harris to explore the neuroscience behind how people become marginalised.